A naval architect and marine engineer must be capable of engineering, designing, and problem solving.

 - Diesel Engines, Steam, and Gas Turbines

 - Physics, Chemistry, and Materials Science

 - Engineering Drawing and Computer-Aided Drafting

 Mathematics and Computer Science

-These course requirements are in addition to core requirements in the humanities, social sciences, written composition, and oral communication.
+These course requirements are in addition to core requirements in the humanities, social sciences, technical writing, and oral communication.

 Webb Institute is unique in many respects.
-It offers just one undergraduate program, granting a degree in naval architecture and marine engineering.
-Total enrollment is about 85 students, all of whom attend on four-year, full-tuition scholarships and live on our 26-acre campus in Glen Cove, New York.
+It offers just one undergraduate program, granting a degree in naval architecture and marine engineering that includes not only a capstone design project, but a senior thesis.

-Another unique aspect is Webb’s Winter Work Term.
+Another unique aspect is Webb Institute’s internship program.
 Each year during January and February, all students are required to work in the marine industry.
-Freshmen go to work in shipyards, sophomores go to sea as cadet/observers, and juniors and seniors intern in design and engineering firms.
+Freshmen work in the production departments of shipyards, sophomores go to sea as cadet/observers, and juniors and seniors intern in design and engineering firms.
 Many of our students intern internationally.
-Other colleges may encourage students to gain professional experience, but the formally structured internship is unique to Webb and a requirement for graduation.
+Other colleges may encourage students to gain professional experience, but this formally structured program is unique to Webb and a requirement for graduation.

-Because few schools teach naval architecture, the supply of naval architects is limited, so there are usually lots of jobs.
-Webb has the practical education that makes all of our graduates in great demand and has created the enviable record of having all graduates employed soon after graduation at salaries that are among the top in all engineering disciplines.
-If you’d like to visit typical corporations that hire Webb graduates click here.
+Because few schools teach naval architecture and marine engineering, the supply of naval architects and marine engineers is limited.
+The placement rate of Webb graduates is 100%.
+Due to Webb’s practical approach to education our graduates are in great demand, commanding salaries among the top of all engineering disciplines.
+If you’d like to visit typical corporations that hire Webb graduates, click here.